 OWNED MEDIA FOR CANNABIS BRANDS

-Owned media—such as a company’s website and campaigns conducted on its social media, blogs and newsletters—is one of the most reliable types of marketing any company can undertake, but that is especially true for cannabis brands.
+Owned media—such as a company’s website and campaigns conducted on its social media, blogs and e-blasts—is one of the most reliable types of marketing any company can undertake, but that is especially true for cannabis brands.
 Unlike earned or paid media, owned media is completely under your control.

 You decide when and how your content is published, what the message is, the format, the design aesthetic and where your intellectual property is hosted online.